 With her agreement, the patient was admitted and multiple strategies were attempted to help wean her off the medication including cognitive behavioural therapy and alternative drug treatments.
 Unfortunately this did not work and several attempts were made to initiate programs that would allow the patient to function without any medication.

 After a number of weeks the patient discharged herself as she felt she was able to cope with the use of longer acting benzodiazepines and at a follow up appointment she reported returning to work.
 Unfortunately the patient relapsed and began to purchase increasing doses of shorter acting benzodiazepines online.
 This resulted in the patient eventually losing her job and a claim was brought against the MDU member.

 The MDU investigated the allegations by instructing an independent psychiatry expert.
 The expert was supportive of some of the strategies used to wean the patient off benzodiazepines, but other elements, such as the different medications tried, were not supported with guidelines and the documentation was inadequate.
 However, it was also argued that the patient had contributed to the situation by purchasing benzodiazepines online and not disclosing this when asked during a follow-up appointment.

 With the member's consent, the MDU settled the claim for a small sum.

-This guidance was correct at publication 29/10/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 29/10/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.